zalando/postgres-operator/README.md

 # postgres operator prototype (WIP)

 Postgres operator manages Postgres clusters in Kubernetes using the [operator pattern](https://coreos.com/blog/introducing-operators.html)
-During the initial run it registers the [third-party-resource (TPR)](https://kubernetes.io/docs/user-guide/thirdpartyresources/) for Postgres.
+During the initial run it registers the [Third Party Resource (TPR)](https://kubernetes.io/docs/user-guide/thirdpartyresources/) for Postgres.
-The Postgres TPR is essentially a schema that describes the contents of the manifests for deploying individual clusters.
+The Postgres TPR is essentially the schema that describes the contents of the manifests for deploying individual Postgres clusters.

 Once the operator is running, it performs the following actions: